PelionIoT/meta-parsec/README.md

    - `sudo pkcs11-tool --module /usr/lib/softhsm/libsofthsm2.so --login --login-type so --so-pin 12345678 --change-pin --new-pin new_so_pin`
 1. Edit the Parsec configuration file in `/etc/parsec/config.toml` and change the user_pin line to your new_user_pin.
 1. Restart the Parsec service `sudo systemctl start parsec`.

-## Software TPM Provider

-### Software TPM Password

-By default both the Parsec and software TPM are configured to use the password **tpm_pass**.
-This **MUST** be changed as part of the factory setup process.

-To change this perform the following steps:

-1. Stop the Parsec service `sudo systemctl stop parsec`.
-1. Change the owner_hierarchy_auth `sudo tpm2_changeauth -c -p tpm_pass new_auth_pass`.
-1. Edit the Parsec configuration file in `/etc/parsec/config.toml` and change the owner_hierarchy_auth line to your new_auth_pass.
-1. Restart the Parsec service `sudo systemctl start parsec`.

-### Stopping and restarting the Services

-The services must be shutdown in the correct order.

-1. Stop the Parsec service `sudo systemctl stop parsec`.
-1. Stop the SW TPM service `sudo systemctl stop swtpm`.

-To restart them:

-1. Start the SW TPM service `sudo systemctl start swtpm`.
-1. Start the Parsec service `sudo systemctl start parsec`.

 ## Dependencies